gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - TBD

+### Model rules

+A number of improvements have been made to the model rules execution used by the native language plugins:

+- Added a basic `model` report to allow you to see the structure of the model for a particular project.
+- `@Defaults` annotation allow logic to be applied to attach defaults to a model element.
+- `@Validate` annotation allow logic to be applied to validate a model element after it has been configured.
+- `CollectionBuilder` allows rules to be applied to all elements in the collection, or to a particular element, or all elements of a given type.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.